pantheon-systems/documentation/source/content/kill-mysql-queries.md

 <Enablement title="Ramp up website performance" link="https://pantheon.io/live-workshops/website-performance-varnish-redis-and-new-relic?docs">

 Make your site faster.
-Check out our free weekly workshop, where you'll learn about caching pages with our Advanced CDN, our Redis backend cache, and see how to use New Relic for monitoring performance.
+Check out our free weekly workshop, where you'll learn about caching pages with our Advanced CDN, our Redis backend cache, and see how to use New Relic&reg; Performance Monitoring for monitoring performance.

 </Enablement>